2nd Oath Keepers Jan. 6 sedition trial to get underway

-WASHINGTON (AP) — After securing seditious conspiracy convictions against two leaders of the Oath Keepers, the Justice Department will begin Monday to try to make its Capitol riot case against four others affiliated with the far-right extremist group.
+WASHINGTON — After securing seditious conspiracy convictions against two leaders of the Oath Keepers, the Justice Department began Monday to try to make its Capitol riot case against four others affiliated with the far-right extremist group.

 Openings statements are expected in Washington's federal court less than two weeks after Stewart Rhodes, the founder of the Oath Keepers, and Kelly Meggs, who led its Florida chapter, were convicted of seditious conspiracy for what prosecutors described as a violent plot to overturn President Joe Biden's victory.